 This is the first post in a series that I’ll be doing.
 Hacking Avalon will be all about interesting stuff in Avalon.
 Furthermore, I hope to provide some background on how early variants of Avalon work together with the shell in Longhorn.
-Keep in mind, this series will mainly discuss the earliest revisions of Avalon found in the 3xxx range of builds.
+Keep in mind, this series will mainly discuss the earliest revisions of Avalon found in Milestone 3 builds.
 The tricks may not always work on later builds.
 That’s it for the intro.

 Now onto the subject of this post; disabling Avalon in explorer.
 The addition of Avalon to explorer makes for some interesting new functionality, but doesn’t exactly speed up browsing.
 There are a couple of ways to gracefully disable Avalon in explorer without breaking other Avalon features.

-This GUID tells explorer where to look for the Shell View provider which would normally be initialized via COM.
-Without this information explorer falls back to the older view.
+This GUID tells explorer which COM class to load and use for the Shell View provider.
+Without this information explorer falls back to the older XP view.
 Note that while Avalon is disabled explorer will still happily display WinFS pivots in the task pane.